-- 3.12.1 No person may obstruct any other person while that other person is using a reserved area for the purpose for which it has been reserved under these Bylaws. - 3.12.2 A permanent reserved area must be marked on shore, by pairs of posts in transit.
-Theseposts will be white with black horizontal bands.
+- 3.12.1 No person may obstruct any other person while that other person is using a reserved area for the purpose for which it has been reserved under these Bylaws. - 3.12.2 If any person is using a reserved area for the purpose for which it is reserved, no other person may enter, remain in or use the area for any other purpose. - 3.12.3 A permanent reserved area must be marked on shore, by pairs of posts in transit.
+These posts will be white with black horizontal bands. - 3.12.4 If the reserved area is marked at sea it is marked by black buoys with white vertical stripes.